yingshaoxo/ML/12.reinforcement_learning_with_mario_bros/2023/keras/README.md

 ## In reality
 ### How to increase success rate?
 Based on reward model output value, decrease optional actions by deleting those actions that most time causes negative values.

+## New Theroy
+Instead of let the mario predict the reward of the future, how about we let them calculate current reward for each frame, that's a certain thing.

+Then we use image to image state of art model to predict a future 50 steps later image.

+Maybe that will increase the success rate for mario.